Dyslexia-associated protein

 Dyslexia-associated protein KIAA0319 is a protein which in humans is encoded by the KIAA0319 gene.

 Clinical significance

 Variants of the KIAA0319 gene have been associated with developmental dyslexia.
 Reading disability, or dyslexia, is a major social, educational and mental health problem.
-In spite of average intelligence and adequate educational opportunities, 5 to 10% of school children have substantial reading deficits.
-Twin and family studies have shown a substantial genetic component to this disorder, with heritable variation estimated at 50 to 70%.
+In spite of average intelligence and adequate educational opportunities, 5–10% of school children have substantial reading deficits.
+Twin and family studies have shown a substantial genetic component to this disorder, with heritable variation estimated at 50–70%.

 Mutations in the gene also more generally appear to play a key role in specific language impairment (SLI).

 Function

 Over-expression of C-terminally myc-tagged KIAA0319 protein in transiently transfected 293T cells, showing plasma membrane localization.
 Detection with monoclonal anti-myc 9E10.

 The KIAA0319 protein is expressed on the cell membrane and may be involved in neuronal migration.
 Furthermore, KIAA0319 follows a clathrin-mediated endocytic pathway.